00Fjongl/js-extra/Minification/mini.md

 //not better
 for(e=0;e++<255;)[a[b],a[c],d[b],d[c]]=[a[c],a[b],d[c],d[b]];
 ```
 Some switch statements may not be substituted with arrays.
-The more obnoxious switch statements can be replaced with ternary operators.
+Chains of ternary operators can handle the more obnoxious switch statements.
 ```js
 switch(a){case'dog':test1();break;case'water':test2();break;default:test3()}
 //easy to continue